 Product Suggestion: Wall-Mount Pot Filler.
 If you’re working with a small kitchen and restricted on where you can position your sink and stove, add a pot filler faucet over your range.
 This option from Delta folds flat against the wall and will eliminate the temptation for your parent to carry large pots of water across the kitchen to the stove.

 - One handy appliance we all know and love is the microwave.
 Whether it’s free standing or built in, your microwave should optimally be at counter height.
 If that option is not available to you, consider placing the microwave under the counter.
 It not only takes away from clutter, but it’s far easier to place a heavy plate or container into the appliance when you’re able to crouch, rather than extend your arms above your head.

-There are many issues to take into consideration when planning your remodeled kitchen, and many aspects that you may be paying attention to for the very first time.
+Your kitchen countertops deserve careful consideration as you plan your aging-in-place kitchen remodel.
+There are a lot of issues to take into consideration, many of which you may be thinking about for the very first time.
 Just remember that you have resources available to you that can help you navigate important kitchen decisions that can impact your safety.
-Here at AIP Contractors, we would love to help create a kitchen that allows you to host friends and family while staying safe.
-Reach out to us today to get started!

 I’m here and ready to be one of those resources as you plan and execute your aging-in-place remodel.
 Use the comments section below to send your questions my way and I’ll be happy to guide you through the process.